 At the outset of any project, Law In Order's consulting team will work with the client to develop a strategy aimed at reducing the amount of data to be reviewed.
 This might include removing duplicate documents, threading emails or discounting data that falls outside a particular timeframe.
 The culling methodologies employed will vary depending on the strategy agreed with the client and the type of data to be identified.

 All of the technologies that we use at Law In Order have been developed specifically for the legal industry and are inherently conservative.
-For example, the tools we use for technical de-duplication of documents will only remove documents from a set that are absolutely identical - those that share the same MD5 value.
-If a document is almost identical to another but has one additional full stop or is saved in a different format, it is not a technical duplicate and will not be removed from the review set.
+For example, the tools we use for technical de-duplication of documents will only remove documents from a set that are absolutely identical - those that share the same hash value, a form of digital fingerprint.
+If a document is almost identical to another but has one additional full stop or is saved in a different format, it is not a technical duplicate and will not be removed from the review set through de-duplication.
+There are other options, however, to identify similar documents and we can provide case specific options to streamline the review of those.